Which Should You Use, Wix or WordPress? 8 Things to Know

 Wix offers a limited free version for individuals or small businesses to build a site, but it’s ad-supported.
 To provide visitors with an ad-free experience, you’ll have to upgrade to a premium version.

-Paid plans start at $14 per month.
-The higher tiers, which range from $18 to $49 per month, offer unlimited bandwidth, more storage, and more advanced functionality, including built-in analytics.
+Paid plans start at $17 per month.
+The higher tiers, which range from $29 to $159 per month, offer more storage and more advanced functionality, including built-in analytics (among other benefits).

 You might also have to factor in the cost of add-ons from the Wix App Market.
 Premium apps vary in price, ranging from $3 to $20 on average.